emqx/blog/en/202106/emqx-newsletter-202105.md

 ## v4.3 released!

-In May, we were so happy to announce the final release of EMQ X broker v4.3.
+In May, we were so happy to announce the final release of EMQX broker v4.3.
 The great feedback received from the community proved the worth of ours hard work.
 Check out the[ release note ](https://github.com/emqx/emqx/discussions/4763)for more details.

 Although a lot of changes originally planned for v5 have been pushed earlier to v4.3, the greater remaining work for v5 is just getting started, and everybody is so pumped to get started.